Wilbur D May Arboretum & Botanical Garden

 A Comprehensive Overview

 The history of botanical gardens and arboretums dates back centuries, with early examples found in ancient Egypt and China.
 These early gardens were often associated with religious institutions or royal courts and were used for medicinal purposes, scientific study, or simply for aesthetic enjoyment.
-The concept of the modern botanical garden emerged during the Renaissance, as European scholars and explorers began to collect and study plants from around the world.
+So naturally, the concept of the modern botanical garden emerged during the Renaissance, as European scholars and explorers began to collect and study plants from around the world.
 Today, botanical gardens and arboretums play a vital role in plant conservation, education, and recreation, serving as important resources for both the scientific community and the general public.

 Trends and Latest Developments